snazy2000/SnipeitPS/docs/Get-SnipeitComponent.md

 ```

 ### -url
-URL of Snipeit system,can be set using Set-SnipeItInfo command
+URL of Snipeit system,can be set using Set-SnipeitInfo command

 ```yaml
 Type: String